comapi/comapi-sdk-js/docs/queryingMessages.md

 }
 ```

-The eventId's will be used later when we handle incoming events from the websocket.
+The eventId's will be used later when we handle incoming events from the web-socket.

-The foundation sdk doesn't deal with any kind of conversation persistance - that is up to you manage.
+The foundation SDK doesn't deal with any kind of conversation persistence - that is up to you manage.
 You may choose to just query messages from the end of the conversation every time and not bother persisting anything.